TEALSK12/2nd-semester-introduction-to-computer-science/units/2_unit/07_lesson/alternate_lesson.md

 * The most common task in a TODO list is to immediately remove the most recently added element to the list.
 This is often because the user made a mistake in adding the element to the list in the first place.
 Add an **undo** option to the program that will remove the most recently added item.
-If the item is no long in the list, print an error.
+If the item is no longer in the list, print an error.

 ```
 Welcome to your TODO list